studio189/HW1-Code-Refractor-for-Accessibility/README.md

   * Consolidated code where possible
   * Added div when needed
   * Added notes and generally follow requirements outlined in class Readme under Homework from week 1

+* Opened Assets folder
+  * Duplicated jpg images
+  * Reduced their size so as to optimize the images so the website can load faster
+  * Replaced optimized jpg images in assets folder (deleting previous jpgs)

 ### Terminal
 * Committed changes to github